Surgical Procedures: Oophorectomy

 What is recovery like?

-Recovery from an oophorectomy will depend on many factors.
 You may have to stay in the hospital.
-Early walking and deep breathing will be encouraged to prevent blood clots and pneumonia.
+Early walking and deep breathing can help prevent blood clots and pneumonia.

 Your medical team will discuss with you the medications you will be taking for blood clot, infection, pain, and constipation prevention.

-If you underwent a laparoscopic oophorectomy you may have shoulder pain.
+If you had a laparoscopic oophorectomy you may have shoulder pain.
 This is a normal side effect and should go away within 1-2 days.

 Your provider will tell you what you should and should not do when you go home.
 This will often include: